psychemedia/storytelling-notes/gwion-bach.md

 "A bard," answered Elphin.

-Then said Gwyddno, "Alas, what will he profit thee? "
+Then said Gwyddno, "Alas, what will he profit thee?"

 And Taliesin himself replied and said, "He will profit him more than the weir ever profited thee."